naveethzan/stock-market-pipeline/src/streaming_pipeline/producers/README.md

 ## Requirements

-The DataProducer satisfies the following requirements from the streaming pipeline specification:
+The AvroDataProducer satisfies the following requirements from the streaming pipeline specification:

 - **Requirement 2.1**: Publishes messages to Kafka topics when data is received from Alpha Vantage
-- **Requirement 2.2**: Uses appropriate partitioning strategy based on stock symbol and implements JSON schema for data consistency
+- **Requirement 2.2**: Uses appropriate partitioning strategy based on stock symbol and implements Avro schema for data consistency

 ## Usage